manzurahmed/react-native/README.md

 4. Install Android Studio and SDK (https://developer.android.com/studio) - 971MB
 5. Command line tools only (https://developer.android.com/studio/index.html#downloads)

-**Note:** Android SDK is already included in Android Studio .exe installer.
+**Note:** Android SDK is NOT included in Android Studio .exe installer.
+AS downloads the SDK on the first run.

 **Additional Reading**
 - How to install the Android SDK on Windows, Mac and Linux (https://www.androidcentral.com/installing-android-sdk-windows-mac-and-linux-tutorial)
 - Android IDE and SDK: How to Install and Get Started (https://www.ntu.edu.sg/home/ehchua/programming/android/android_howto.html)